 AM: So you’ve done all this work.
 You came up with a list of people you’re going to pitch.
 Then you build out these pitch emails that are personalized and send them out.
 All this is obviously critical to successful pitching, but how important is the content itself pitching?

 AC: That’s that’s the key right there, just having really really solid content.
-And so we especially recently have really been trying to facilitate a better feedback loop between our production team and our media relations team.
-Being able to have our media relations team give feedback back to the project managers and creative strategists creating the content.
+And so we especially recently have really been trying to facilitate a better feedback loop between our production team and our digital PR team.
+Being able to have our digital PR team give feedback back to the project managers and creative strategists creating the content.
 Say hey, you know what this worked really well, we should continue with this kind of methodology for these sorts of studies or surveys.
 Or hey, you know what, this one didn’t do too well, we got some feedback from publishers that they weren’t interested in whatever reason.
 Maybe in the future, we shouldn’t try that anymore.
 Over the past two quarters, I would say we’ve done a really great job of being able to better facilitate that Loop and I think our content has improved tremendously from that.

 AM: I was just talking to my account team the other day about this whole thing because like you actually just said—as a company, we’re trying to have more kind of a natural rapport between promotions (which is the department that promotes all of our content) and production (which is the department that actually makes the concept that we promote).
 How we’re organized into teams now right with a few creative people and a few promotions people but everything we do we need each other.